-1DF: Implementation phase strategy for a One Degree of Freedom ERP project from having the new system instead of the old (or the new configuration or version of the system over the old in the case of a re-implementation).
+In a One Degree of Freedom ERP project, the objective is to implement the ERP system while minimizing the consequential changes in business processes and people organization.
+The benefits come from having the new system instead of the old (or the new configuration or version of the system over the old in the case of a re-implementation).
 These benefits are usually in the form of greater efficiency and reduced costs.
 The risk is relatively low since you are operating in familiar territory with your current business processes and your current people organization.